thewca/wca-regulations/wca-regulations_2012.md

 ## Article G: Magic Solving {The following regulations also apply to differently named, like puzzles.)

 - G1) Standard speed solving procedures shall be followed, as described in Article A (Speed Solving).
 Additional regulations that supersede the corresponding procedures in Article A are described below.
+    - G1a) The competitor may do at most two practice solves on the competition timer.
+When the judge and competitor mutually agree, the official attempts will begin.
+At that point, all attempts will be treated as official attempts.
 - G2) Scrambling
     - G2a) The puzzle is not scrambled.
     - G2b) The puzzle is not covered by judge.